-Family support services are defined as direct support and assistance provided to a beneficiary in their home or in the community that allow the beneficiary to achieve and/or maintain increased independence, productivity, enhanced family functioning, and inclusion in the community to the same degree as individuals without disabilities.
-These services are provided by a personal care attendant and enable a family to keep their child or family member with a developmental disability at home.
+Family support services are defined as direct support and assistance provided to a beneficiary in his/her home or in the community that allow the beneficiary to achieve and/or maintain increased independence, productivity, enhanced family functioning, and inclusion in the community to the same degree as individuals without disabilities.
+These services are provided by a personal care attendant and enables a family to keep their child or family member with a developmental disability at home.
 Services may be provided in the child's home or outside of the child's home in such settings as after school programs, summer camps, or other settings as specified in the approved POC.
 Family support services may not be provided in the following locations:

-- 1. Direct service worker's (DSW) residence, regardless of the relationship, unless the worker's residence is a certified foster care home; - 2.
-Hospital once the beneficiary has been admitted; - 3.
-Licensed congregate setting which includes licensed intermediate care facilities for the Intellectually Disabled (ICFs/IID), community homes, center-based respite facilities and day habilitation programs; - 4.
-Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception which has been prior approved by the local governing entity (LGE) and included in the beneficiary's POC; or - 5.
+- 1. A direct service worker's (DSW) residence, regardless of the relationship, unless the worker's residence is a certified foster care home; - 2.
+A hospital once the beneficiary has been admitted; - 3.
+A licensed congregate setting which includes licensed Intermediate Care Facilities for the Intellectual Disabilities (ICFs/IID), community homes, center-based respite facilities and day habilitation programs; - 4.
+Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception which has been prior approved by the Human Services District or Authority and included in the beneficiary's POC; or - 5.
 Outside the United States or territories of the United States.

-Family support services include assistance and/or prompting with eating, bathing, dressing, personal hygiene, and essential housekeeping incidental to the care of the child.
+Family support includes assistance and/or prompting with eating, bathing, dressing, personal hygiene, and essential housekeeping incidental to the care of the child.
 Housekeeping chores such as bed making, dusting and vacuuming, which are incidental to the care furnished, or which are essential to the health and welfare of the child rather than the beneficiary's family may be provided.
 Services may be provided without the parent or legal guardian present.
-This service may include assistance with the preparation of the beneficiary's meals, but does not include the cost of the meals themselves.
+This service may include assistance with preparation of the beneficiary's meals, but does not include the cost of the meals themselves.
 Medication may only be administered when the DSW has received the required training pursuant to R.S.
 37:1031-1034.